BRIDAL MAKEUP ARTISTRY

 When does a trial take place and how long does it last?

-A bridal trial is really relaxed, and it normally takes around 2 hours and we work together to create your perfect bridal look.
+A bridal trial is really relaxed, and it normally takes around 2 hours, we work together to create your perfect bridal look and can take place at your chosen location.

-We recommend that you bring along any images, fabrics, makeup items or ideas that you feel will give Laura an extra understanding into the look you are aiming to achieve.
+We recommend that you bring along any images, fabrics, makeup items or ideas that you feel will give me an extra understanding of the look you are aiming to achieve.

 How many weddings have you done?

-Laura has worked as a makeup artist for over 15 years and have had the pleasure of making up hundreds of brides during this time.
-Laura only does one wedding a day so that each bride has her full attention the morning of her wedding and there is no rushing off.
-She will always be there for last minute touch ups once the bride is in her dress and ready for the ceremony.
+I have worked as a makeup artist for over 20 years and have had the pleasure of making up hundreds of brides during this time.
+I only take on one wedding a day so that each bride has my full attention the morning of her wedding and there is no rushing off.
+I will always be there for last-minute touch-ups once the bride is in her dress and ready for the ceremony.

 What is the maximum number of makeups you can accommodate on the day?

-We ask for up to 1 1/2 hours for bridal makeup, for bridesmaids/other guests approximately 40 minutes.
-Laura is very used to starting as early as required on a wedding morning, and is often asked to stay at the venue the night before to ensure the earliest starting time.
-We have a small trusted number of makeup artists that we can arrange to help Laura on the day to accommodate a later starting time if desired.
+I ask for up to 1 1/2 hours for bridal makeup, and for bridesmaids/other guests for approximately 40 minutes.
+I'm very used to starting as early as required on wedding mornings and am often asked to stay at the venue the night before to ensure the earliest starting time.
+I have a small trusted number of makeup artists that I can arrange to help on the day to accommodate a later starting time if desired.

 What products do you use?